Kanboard Documentation

 For each HTTP request:

-1. If the user session is already open, execute registered providers that implements SessionCheckProviderInterface
+1. If the user session is already open, execute registered providers that implement SessionCheckProviderInterface.

-3. If the end-user submit the login form, providers that implements PasswordAuthenticationProviderInterface are executed
+3. If the end-user submits the login form, providers that implement PasswordAuthenticationProviderInterface are executed.

 This workflow is managed by the class Kanboard\Core\Security\AuthenticationManager.